GoldJns/rateme-nextgen/docs/INSTALLATION.md

 ```
 to rebuild containers after changes.

-Alternatively you can start services like db and frontend with docker compose
+Alternatively you can start services like db and frontend seperately with docker compose
 ```sh
   docker compose up database frontend --build
 ```